Cadbury: Acquisition and subsidiary (2009–2023)

 On 2 February 2010, Kraft secured over 71% of Cadbury's shares thus finalising the deal.
 Kraft had needed to reach 75% of the shares in order to be able to delist Cadbury from the stock market and fully integrate it as part of Kraft.
 This was achieved on 5 February, and the company announced that Cadbury shares would be de-listed on 8 March.
 On 3 February, the Chairman Roger Carr, chief executive Todd Stitzer and chief financial officer Andrew Bonfield all announced their resignations.
 Stitzer had worked at the company for 27 years.
 On 9 February, Kraft announced that it was planning to close the Somerdale Factory, Keynsham, with the loss of 400 jobs.
 The management explained that existing plans to move production to Poland were too advanced to be realistically reversed, though assurances had been given regarding sustaining the plant.
 Staff at Keynsham criticised this move, suggesting that they felt betrayed and as if they have been "sacked twice".
 On 22 April 2010, Phil Rumbol, the man behind the famous Cadbury Gorilla advertisement, announced his plans to leave the Cadbury company in July following Kraft's takeover.

 An early Cadbury chocolate wrapping machine on display at Thinktank, Birmingham Science Museum.

 The European Commission decided that Kraft would have to divest Cadbury's confectionery businesses in Poland (Wedel) and Romania (Kandia).
 In June 2010, the Polish division, Cadbury-Wedel, was sold to Lotte of Korea.
-As part of the deal Kraft kept the Cadbury, Hall's and other brands along with two plants in Skarbimierz.
+As part of the deal Kraft kept the Cadbury, Hall's and other brands along with two plants in Skarbimierz-Osiedle.
 Lotte took over the plant in Warsaw along with the E Wedel brand.
 Kandia was sold back to the Meinl family, which had owned the brand from 2003 to 2007.

 On 4 August 2011, Kraft Foods announced it would be splitting into two companies beginning on 1 October 2012.
 The snack and confectionery business of Kraft became Mondelez International, of which Cadbury would become a subsidiary.

 In response to diminishing margins in early 2014, Mondelez hired Accenture to implement a US$3 billion cost-cutting programme of the company's assets including Cadbury and Oreo.
 Beginning in 2015, Mondelez began closing Cadbury factories in several developed countries including Ireland, Canada, the United States, and New Zealand and shifting production to "advantaged" country locations like China, India, Brazil, and Mexico.
 The closure of Cadbury factories in centres such as Dublin, Montreal, Chicago, Philadelphia, and Dunedin in New Zealand generated outcries from the local populations.
 The plan received approval from several market shareholders including the Australian and New Zealand banks Westpac and ASB Bank.